 New/ Incoming Students

-- The May 1st deadline is particularly important for housing accommodation requests, as all housing assignments for incoming students takes place in May/June.
+- All housing assignments for incoming students takes place in May/June.
 Please complete housing application as communicated by Residence Life

 - All accommodation requests will be reviewed promptly upon receipt and communication will be done via Mines email address.

 - In order to receive consideration for accommodations under the ADA Amendments Act (2008) and Federal Rehabilitation Act, documentation should demonstrate a physical or mental impairment that substantially limits at least one major life activity.

 - “Substantially limits” refers to an impairment that prevents an individual from performing a major life activity or significantly restricts the condition, manner, or duration under which the average person in the general population can perform the same major life activity.

 - Note: Accommodations received in high school or at another university do not guarantee eligibility or like accommodations at the Colorado School of Mines.
 All requests will undergo the DSS review process.

 - A “reasonable accommodation” modifies the environment or a task in order to provide equitable access to a program or activity in the most feasible manner available.

 - Reasonable accommodations are both disability and person-dependent.
 Hence, they may vary from person to person for the same “type” of disability.
 The term “reasonable” refers to the match of the accommodation, including professional justification, to the limitation caused by a particular disability to a specific student.